albertito/chasquid/docs/aliases.md

 *: pepe, rose@backgarden
 ```

+!!! warning "Experimental"

+    If the destination address has `*` as its user, then it will be replaced
+    by the sender user.
+Note that in this case, the user is copied as-is, no
+    characters or suffixes will be dropped.

+    For example, `*: *@pond` will redirect `lilly@domain` to `lilly@pond`.

+    This is experimental as of chasquid 1.16.0, and subject to change.

 ### Overrides

 If the same left-side address appears more than once, the last one will take